Melek-Dudzinski/CampusCast/README.md

 # Read Me!

-First time installation
+CampusCast: A weather app for studnets
+By:
+Saloni Nishil Desai
+Mustafa El Gawish Acedera
+Melchior Dudzinski
+Selin Djemal
+Alysa Syahin Binti Fadzli

+How to run
-1. Make sure you are in the latest version of main
+1. Make sure you have the project download on your machine
+2. Make sure your node version is 18.17 or later
-2. Open terminal (you can open in visual studio code aswell)
+3. Open terminal (you can open in visual studio code aswell)
+4. Make sure you are in the 'campuscast' directory
-3. Run 'npm install'
+5. Run 'npm install' in terminal
-4. Run 'npm install axios'
+6. Run 'npm install axios' in terminal
-5. Run 'npm run dev'
+7. Run 'npm run dev' in terminal
-6. To navigate to the pages, enter in the folder you want to see e.g. to see the register page, you would do localhost:3000/register.

-If you have already done the above steps, you only have to execute 'npm run dev' command into the terminal in order to run the react app.
-Make sure you are in the CampusCast directory first.
+8. To navigate to the pages go to: localhost:3000/